 In addition, Apple is also planning to launch iPhone models without a SIM slot by September.

-Earlier this week, a rumor from the Brazilian website Blog do iPhone claimed that iPhone 15 Pro models launching in 2023 might not have a physical SIM card slot.
-However, a new report from MacRumors, says that Apple has advised major US carriers to prepare for the launch of eSIM-only smartphones by September 2022.
+Earlier this week, a Brazilian website Blog do iPhone rumor claimed that iPhone 15 Pro models launching in 2023 might not have a physical SIM card slot.
+However, a new report from MacRumors says that Apple has advised major US carriers to prepare for the launch of eSIM-only smartphones by September 2022.

 It is also said that there will be support for two eSIM cards, ensuring dual SIM functionality.
 The removal of the SIM card slot could further improve water resistance.